overturetool/documentation/examples/VDMRT/CyberRail/README.txt

-﻿This VDM-RT model was produced as a part of an MSn thesis investigating and analyzing the possibility of obtaining early stage validation of potential candidate system architectures, by means of formal modelling and validation.
+This VDM-RT model was produced as a part of an MSn thesis investigating and analyzing the possibility of obtaining early stage validation of potential candidate system architectures, by means of formal modelling and validation.
 The goal was to analyze recent research extensions of VDM++ for describing and analyzing such distributed